Murders of Liana Friedenbach and Felipe Caffé: Champinha

 Considered the leader of the gang, Roberto Aparecido Alves Cardoso, known as "Champinha", was 16 years old at the time of the couple's murder and was interned in Unit 1 of the CASA Foundation (formerly Febem), in the Vila Maria Complex, in the North Zone of São Paulo.
 Paul.
 According to the Child and Adolescent Statute (ECA), he could have been interned for up to three years or at most until he turned 21 (article 121, paragraph 5).
 When he turned 21, however, the Public Ministry requested his civil interdiction based on Law 10.216/2001.
-A psychiatric report indicated that he has serious mental illnesses, such as antisocial personality disorder and mild mental retardation, which may present risks to society.
+A psychiatric report indicated that he has serious mental illnesses, such as antisocial personality disorder and mild intellectual disability, which may present risks to society.

 Champinha was transferred to an Experimental Health Unit (UES), intended for the recovery of young offenders with mental disorders, where he remains to this day.
 Since then, his custody has become the responsibility of the São Paulo government.
 Champinha has already had requests for freedom denied by the Federal Supreme Court (STF), by the Superior Court of Justice (STJ) and by the Court of Justice of the State of São Paulo (TJ-SP).

 On May 2, 2007, he ran away from Fundação Casa.
 The escape took place around 6 pm, when he escaped with at least one accomplice.
 Both climbed the seven meter high wall using a ladder.
 Recaptured 11 hours later, he was again admitted.

 On December 17, 2007, a TV station filmed Champinha in a comfortable house, decorated to a high standard, with a sofa, 29-inch TV and five daily meals prepared by nutritionists.
 The video generated outrage and criticism of the government.
 The then-governor José Serra defended his situation, saying that he would be better off there than on the streets committing crimes.
 The Secretary of Justice of São Paulo also repudiated the press, saying that they wanted to morally lynch the State.
 Champinha would cost the State around 12,000 reais a month.